-Learn more about faculty benefits here
+Learn more about faculty benefits by contacting us directly

 The Professional Staff Congress/CUNY is the bargaining unit for all instructional staff at The City University of New York.
 A detailed summary of the 2007-2010 agreement between the Professional Staff Congress/CUNY and The City University of New York is currently available on the PSC/CUNY web site.
 Additional bargaining units (such as DC 37) represent other titles at The Graduate Center.
 Contact Human Resources for information.

 1. Does the program have a document, available to students and supervisors (advisers), that describes the program's view of good supervisory practice?

 2. What steps are taken to try and make a good match between a supervisor and the prospective student?

 3. Does the student present a report during the first two years that is assessed by persons other than the adviser?

 4. Does the adviser see the student often enough?

 5. Are there regular occasions when both the progress and the background knowledge of the student are assessed?